-Utilizing four distinct sales channels, Ocean Sales' products can be found in every province in Canada as well as in each of the 50 states within the US.
-Ocean Sales has formed a key partnership with Costco, a global, members-only warehouse retailer of consumer goods.
-The partnership allows Ocean Sales to demonstrate select products in all 94 locations across Canada.
+Utilizing three distinct sales channels, Ocean Sales' products can be found in every province in Canada as well as in each of the 50 states within the US.
+Social media has become a key market as Ocean Sales' works to replace a decline in in-person sales that resulted from the COVID-19 pandemic.